 Are Bitcoin and Other Cryptocurrencies in a Bubble?

 Necessary disclaimer: This article is not meant to be taken as investment advice.
 See full disclaimer in the sidebar and links in the footer.
-That said, to offer friendly advice, be conservative and don’t risk more than you can comfortably afford to lose when investing in cryptocurrencies like Bitcoin.
+That said, to offer friendly advice, be conservative and don’t risk more than you can comfortably afford to lose when investing in cryptocurrencies like Bitcoin (also, consider averaging in to get an average price and setting stops if there is a price you know you would sell below if it is a bubble and it does pop).
 On that same token, don’t panic and sell based off the events of a short duration of time.
+Bitcoin can see multiple 20%+ corrections a month.
 The market is volatile and has a history of mini-bubbles, busts, and recoveries.

 TIP: If the terms on this page are confusing you, feel free to use our sister site cryptocurrencyfacts.com for reference.